OP-TED/eforms-notice-editor/README.md

 * [General guidelines](https://docs.ted.europa.eu/eforms/latest/guide/xml-generation.html)
 * In this project see `ConceptualModel.java` and `PhysicalModel.java`
 * XML generation is equivalent to saving a notice to XML, so look for Java files starting with `SaveNotice`, it is recommended to look into the various unit tests
-* There are plans to add more unit tests and to have
+* There are plans to add more unit tests about specific parts of the XML generation

 ### Sorting of XML elements

+#### Since SDK 1.8.x

-In `fields.json` since SDK 1.8.x you have the `xsdSequenceOrder`, avoid using it using SDK 1.7.x as it is incomplete!
+In `fields.json` since SDK 1.8.x you have the `xsdSequenceOrder`.
-Search for it in [SDK field docs](https://docs.ted.europa.eu/eforms/latest/fields/index.html#_static_properties) In the editor demo look at the unit test: `NoticeXmlTagSorterTest.java`
+Search for it in [SDK field docs](https://docs.ted.europa.eu/eforms/latest/fields/index.html#_static_properties) In the editor demo look at the unit test: `NoticeXmlTagSorterTest.java` The provided algorithm is one way to do it, let us know if you have ideas on how to improve this.

-NOTE:
+#### Before SDK 1.8.x

+Avoid using `xsdSequenceOrder` using SDK 1.7.x as it is incomplete!
+Before SDK 1.7.x it did not even exist.
-Before 1.8.x the XML sorting in the editor demo relied only on XSD data, you can still find the older algorithms in the git history of `NoticeXmlTagSorter.java`.
-Note that this was moved into a new folder when we added modules to the project so accessing history may be difficult.
-You can try to find one of the older commits on the file like this one:
+Before 1.8.x the XML sorting in the editor demo relied only on 'schemas' XSD data, you can still find the older XSD based algorithms in the git history of `NoticeXmlTagSorter.java`.
+This was moved into a new folder when we added modules to the project, you can try to find one of the older commits of the Java file like this one:
 `https://github.com/OP-TED/eforms-notice-editor/commit/cc9421f4736d0878679af5bf337108d07301ee41`

 ## Validation using CVS